rosenfeld/rails-sandbox-assets/README.md

 Default settings:

     c.port = 5000
-    # By default, sandbox_assets will look for your tests in test/javascripts and specs/javascripts
+    # By default, sandbox_assets will look for your tests in test/javascripts and spec/javascripts
-    c.tests_roots = %w(test/javascripts specs/javascripts)
+    c.tests_roots = %w(test/javascripts spec/javascripts)
     # Add to Rails assets path.
-Besides your tests/specs, any assets in those paths will be served
+Besides your tests/spec, any assets in those paths will be served
     # by the asset pipeline:
     c.assets_paths = c.tests_roots +
         %w(test/assets/javascripts  test/assets/stylesheets
-          specs/assets/javascripts specs/assets/stylesheets)
+          spec/assets/javascripts spec/assets/stylesheets)
-    # Pattern to find your tests or specs inside the tests_roots directories:
+    # Pattern to find your tests or spec inside the tests_roots directories:
     c.tests_patterns = %w(**/*_{test,spec}.{js,coffee}*)
     # By default, you can override which template to use in the params, like:
     # http://localhost:5000/?template=spec_runner/runner